ColbySawyer7/nfl-data/docs/index.rst

 Documentation
 -------------
-This documentation is also available in `PDF and Epub formats <https://readthedocs.org/projects/pywebio/downloads/>`_.
+This documentation is also available in `PDF format <https://readthedocs.org/projects/nfl-data/downloads/>`_.

 .. toctree::
    :maxdepth: 2